Al3za/GraphQL_MERN_App/README.md

-///A basic GraphQl MERN_App that creates users and searches an User by _id ///
+A basic GraphQl MERN_App that creates users and searches a User by _id